CZ-NIC/knot/doc/configuration.rst

       - target: syslog
         any: info

-Now let's go step by step through this configuration:
+Now let's walk through this configuration step by step:

 - The :ref:`server_listen` statement in the :ref:`server section<Server section>`
   defines where the server will listen for incoming connections.
-  We have defined the server to listen on all available IPv4 and IPv6 addresses all on port 53.
+  We have defined the server to listen on all available IPv4 and IPv6 addresses, all on port 53.
 - The :ref:`zone section<Zone section>` defines the zones that the server will serve.
-In this case we defined one zone named *example.com* which is stored in the zone file :file:`/var/lib/knot/zones/example.com.zone`.
+In this case, we defined one zone named *example.com* which is stored in the zone file :file:`/var/lib/knot/zones/example.com.zone`.
 - The :ref:`log section<Logging section>` defines the log facilities for the server.
-In this example we told Knot DNS to send its log messages with the severity ``info`` or more serious to the syslog.
+In this example, we told Knot DNS to send its log messages with the severity ``info`` or more serious to the syslog.

 For detailed description of all configuration items see